1 Thessalonians

 Thanksgiving for the Thessalonians' Faith (1:2-10)

-Paul gives thanks for the Thessalonians' work of faith, labor of love, and steadfastness of hope, recalling how they received the gospel with the power of the Holy Spirit and became an example to believers throughout Macedonia and Achaia, turning from idols to serve the living God and await his Son from heaven.
+Paul gives thanks for the Thessalonians' work of faith, labor of love, and steadfastness of hope, recalling how they received the gospel in the power of the Holy Spirit and became an example to believers throughout Macedonia and Achaia, turning from idols to serve the living God and await his Son from heaven.

 Paul's Ministry among Them (2:1-12)